 Data management has come a long way over the years.
 Gone are the days when scores of people who mastered functions and formulas in Excel are needed to compute multi-step calculations to extract mathematical calculations from raw data that is collected over the course of business transactions.
-In fact with the aid of no code and low code solutions such as Workato, TrackVia, Triggre many times the data can not only be gathered without the use of excel, it can be gathered faster and with less labor.
+In fact with the aid of no code and low code solutions such as Workato, TrackVia, and Triggre many times the data can not only be gathered without the use of excel, it can be gathered faster and with less labor.

 Many manufacturers have been automating manufacturing processes in their assembly lines for decades now.
 Automation is not new.
 What is new is the way the backend, books are now being infused with automation, to help with the data, via low-code and no-code solutions.
 Many low-code/no-code solutions free up developers’ time for more meaningful tasks in two crucial ways.
-First, these tools lower the technical barrier to entry so that nontechnical (or citizen) users can also perform tasks that only professional developers could do previously.
+First, these tools lower the technical barrier to entry so that nontechnical users (or citizen developers) can also perform tasks that only professional developers could do previously.

 Second, professional developers can adopt low-code/no-code solutions to take advantage of their automation capabilities.
 These solutions can enable rapid development of applications, automate data integration, and support data visualizations to reduce the time needed to generate real business value.
 This of course helps not only with speed-to-market solutions but reduces the cost needed to get the new solution in place.